wkentaro/labelme/README.md

 ## Changes in this fork

+* Ctrl-PageDown and Shift-PageDown advance by 100 and 20 images, respectively (configurable in the .yaml file), ditto for PageUp.
+Related: the current index in the file list is now displayed in the title bar.

 * Clicking an empty area in the canvas, then shift-clicking another point, selects all rectangles that intersect with the rectangle defined by the two points you just clicked.

+* Deletion no longer raises a confirmation prompt (every click counts!)

 * Shift/ctrl + up/down/left right move the upper-left and lower-right borders of a selected rectangle.